saurabh-mish/terraform-provider-concourse/README.md

 + Remove all terraform state files, cache files, etc. as they could be associated with a different build version of the provider

-  `rm -rf .terraform/ .terraform.lock.hcl terraform.tfstate`
+  `rm -rf .terraform .terraform.lock.hcl terraform.tfstate terraform.tfstate.backup`

-+ Specify an attribute tag ID in `read-tag.tf` (two such IDs are predefined for demo)
++ The `data` block in `read-tag.tf` is used to retrieve existing resources.
+Two such IDs are predefined for demo

++ The `resource` block in the `attr-tag.tf` is used to create, update, and delete attribute tags.

+## Terraform

 + Initialize Terraform